 Audience Solution Feature for Better Audience Segmentation

 Using Audience Solution, publishers can segment audiences based on various demographics.
 Suppose a magazine publisher has a bunch of visitors who frequently consume travelling content.
 This group can be categorized as ‘travel enthusiasts’.
 Later, this group can be targeted by advertisers looking for people interested in travelling.

 Read More: What is Audience Segmentation?
 How Can it Help Publishers?

 - Audience data is aggregated into a list using identifiers (cookies and online IDs).

-- Data from pages with GAM tag is segmented based on frequency of visits, interests through ad units or key-value targeting, and membership details.
+- Data from pages with GAM tags is segmented based on the frequency of visits, interests through ad units or key-value targeting, and membership details.

-- These segmented lists can be names such as “sports enthusiasts” for sporting goods ads or “travelers” for vacation advertisements for advertisers to easily understand the audience.
+- These segmented lists can be names such as “sports enthusiasts” for sporting goods ads or “travellers” for vacation advertisements for advertisers to easily understand the audience.